 Where the Boys (and Girls) Are

-It’s no surprise that Vancouver is home to the largest LGBT population in Western Canada, especially when you consider that British Columbia was the second jurisdiction in North America to legalize same-sex marriage.
-Held during the first week of August, Vancouver Pride (vancouverpride.ca) will celebrate its 40th anniversary in 2018 with a seven-day festival that attracts nearly 700,000 people to its annual observance.
+It’s no surprise Vancouver is home to the largest LGBTQ population in Western Canada.
+British Columbia was the second jurisdiction in North America to legalize same-sex marriage.
+And the first week of August brings Vancouver Pride, a multi-day festival that attracts nearly 700,000 people.

-Vancouver’s LGBT population was once centered in Yaletown, a red brick warehouse and rail terminal district now home to Vancouver’s digital entertainment and interactive industry.
+Vancouver’s LGBT population was once centered in Yaletown, a red brick warehouse and rail terminal district.
+It’s now home to Vancouver’s digital entertainment and interactive industry.
 Thrumming with hipster energy, the neighborhood offers a marvelous medley of coffee shops, smoothie bars, vegan restaurants and chic boutiques.

-Opus Hotel Vancouver (vancouver.opushotel.com) — located in the heart of Yaletown — exudes effortless cool with a chill vibe and a passion for equality, which is manifest in its sponsorship of the annual Vancouver Queer Film Festival (queerfilmfestival.ca).
+Opus Hotel Vancouver — in the heart of Yaletown — exudes effortless cool and sponsors the annual Vancouver Queer Film Festival.
 Now celebrating 15 years in the neighborhood, the 96-room boutique hotel recently redesigned its rooms and suites with vibrant splashes of ‘70s style by designer Robert Bailey.
 Complete with spa bathrooms, soaking tubs, wet bars and microwaves, the Executive Suites function as Vancouver pieds-à-terre.
 General Manager Nicholas Gandossi explains, “Our guests are like good friends coming to stay in our home.”
 Among those friends: Lady Gaga, Cher and Jennifer Lopez.

 Welcome to Lotusland